SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 OPA5 tests are built on the QUnit testing framework.
 They simulate and check user interaction with the UI.

-The tests are located in the directory [*app/poetryslammanager/webapp/test*](../../../tree/main-single-tenant/app/poetryslammanager/webapp/test).
+The tests are located in the directories [*app/poetryslams/webapp/test*](../../../tree/main-single-tenant/app/poetryslams/webapp/test) and [*app/visitors/webapp/test*](../../../tree/main-single-tenant/app/visitors/webapp/test).

-> Note: The directory **app/poetryslammanager/webapp/localService/** was created by the wizard, but it was deleted from this project as there was no usage in this application and, to keep it up-to-date with the service definition, manual adjustments would have been necessary.

 > Note: Before you can execute the file **opaTests.qunit.html**, adjust it manually.
 To run the tests, add `https://sapui5.hana.ondemand.com/<version>` in front of the referenced resources in the file.
-You can have a look at the [*app/poetryslammanager/webapp/test/integration/opaTests.qunit.html*](../../../tree/main-single-tenant/app/poetryslammanager/webapp/test/integration/opaTests.qunit.html) of the reference application.
+You can have a look at the [*app/poetryslams/webapp/test/integration/opaTests.qunit.html*](../../../tree/main-single-tenant/app/poetryslams/webapp/test/integration/opaTests.qunit.html) of the reference application.
+You also have to adjust the file **FirstJourney.js**.

-> Note: Before you can execute the file **FirstJourney.js**, adjust it manually.
 Add  `When.onTheShell.iPressTile('fe-lrop-v4');` in the `opaTest` method after the app is started.
-You can have a look at the [*app/poetryslammanager/webapp/test/integration/FirstJourney.js*](../../../tree/main-single-tenant/app/poetryslammanager/webapp/test/integration/FirstJourney.js) of the reference application.
+You can have a look at the [*app/poetryslams/webapp/test/integration/FirstJourney.js*](../../../tree/main-single-tenant/app/poetryslams/webapp/test/integration/FirstJourney.js) of the reference application.

 1. Start the local server: `npm run start`
-2. To execute OPA5 tests, open: `<host>/poetryslammanager/webapp/test/integration/opaTests.qunit.html`
+2. To execute OPA5 tests for the *Poetry Slams* application, open: `<host>/poetryslams/webapp/test/integration/opaTests.qunit.html` and open `<host>/visitors/webapp/test/integration/opaTests.qunit.html` for the *Visitors* application.

 #### More Information